 What Can You Learn about Braking While Studying for Your Permit Practice Test

 When studying for your permit practice test and reading the driver’s manual, you can notice that it contains poor information about braking techniques, though provides several examples of using various methods of slowing down a vehicle under different situations.
-And if you have already had free practice of the permit test, you may find out that it covers quite a number of questions about using brakes.
-So it is assumed that you should not only learn some phrases from the driver’s manual, but also come to understand basic operating principles of braking system.
-Unfortunately, though you can practice the permit test based on the information in the manual, it doesn’t provide systematic overview of braking techniques.
+And if you have already had a free practice of the permit test, you may find out that it covers quite a number of questions about using brakes.
+So it is assumed that you should not only learn some phrases from the driver’s manual but also come to understand the basic operating principles of the braking system.
+Unfortunately, though you can practice the permit test based on the information in the manual, it doesn’t provide a systematic overview of braking techniques.

-Moreover, it is a question of something more important than just to learn and pass your permit practice test, as it comes to safe driving and your readiness to deal with accidents in real time on real roads.
+Moreover, it is a question of something more important than just to learn and pass your permit practice test, as it comes to safe driving and your readiness to deal with accidents in real-time on real roads.
 Improper use of brakes in dangerous situations may make them even worse and lead to a tragic car crash.
-So, it is important to know and understand various braking methods, their advantages and disadvantages depending on a situation, the possible consequences and necessary course of action.
+So, it is important to know and understand various braking methods, their advantages and disadvantages depending on a situation, the possible consequences, and the necessary course of action.
 Sure, it is not enough to have only theoretical knowledge and free practice of the permit test can’t help you in obtaining practical skills.
 But at least you can learn the theoretical part to practice it after receiving your learner’s permit on a safe site – this will help you act quickly and correctly in a real situation.

 When Do You Use Your Brakes?